-Budget Variance Original Vs. Expenditure Items: Amended Explanation for Budget Variance When budgeting, the District utilizes estimated rate increases and bases those rate increases on our projected number of employees.
+Budget Variance Original Expenditure Items: Vs. Amended Exploration for Dudget Variance Expenditure items: Amended Explanation for Budget Variance When budgeting, the District utilizes estimated rate increases and bases those rate increases on our projected number of employees.
 We always ensure there are contingent funds in case our estimates are off.
 In this Employee Benefits (\$222,821) case, we reduced the estimated expenditure.

-Budget Variance Amended Vs. Revenue Items: Actual Explanation for Budget Variance This variance was due to increased interest rates that the District did Use of Money and not budget for.
+Budget Variance Amended Vs. Revenue Items: Actual Explanation for Budget Variance Use of Money and This variance was due to increased interest rates that the District did not budget for.
 Moving forward, the District has adjusted estimates in Property \$762,461 this area.
 Miscellaneous \$236,631 This variance was due to federal funding that has now ended.
 State Sources (\$657,264) This variance was due to an overestimation in Basic Formula aid.
-Budget Variance Amended Vs. Expenditure Items: Actual Explanation for Budget Variance The majority of this variance was due to struggles with staffing as the General Support \$275,499 District budgeted for more employees than we were able to hire.
-The majority of this variance was due to contingent funds in Special Education.
+Budget Variance Amended F 124 I4 Vs. E-mlan of an far Dealast Variance Expenditure Items: Actual Explanation for Budget Variance The majority of this variance was due to struggles with staffing as the General Support \$275,499 District budgeted for more employees than we were able to hire. ψ275,499 The majority of this variance was due to contingent funds in Special Education.
 We never know when a family might move into the District and have children who require special services.
 We have to account for the possibility of placement due to needs of students.
 In Instructional \$769,581 addition, we still utilized federal funding to offset salary costs.
 The District was unable to fill all vacant positions which resulted in Pupil Transportation \$161,037 excess funds.
 When budgeting, the District utilizes estimated rate increases and bases those rate increases on our projected number of employees.
 We always Employee Benefits \$756,171 ensure there are contingent funds in case our estimates are off.
 The District obtained interest estimates from our financial advisors.
 We used worst case scenario numbers to ensure we wouldn't be Debt Service-Interest \$334,898 burdening the District.